isomerpages/mpa-seathedifference/_maritime-sg/Marine Services/Opportunities @ Marine Services.md

 ##### [Shipping Lawyer](https://www.maritimeone.sg/article-detail/maritime-lawyer)
 * To work as a maritime lawyer, one needs to have a thorough understanding of the maritime laws as laid down in the country in which one practices, as well as a general understanding of the various international conventions ratified by states across the globe.

+##### Ship Charterer
+* The Ship Charterer supports the organisation's chartering operations by liaising with ship-owners, traders, or charterers through a shipbroker to ensure that ships deliver the cargo safely in the most cost-effective manner.
+He/She also supports client account management by addressing issues arising in the pre- and post-fixture process.

 #### and many more!

  <hr>